-- (i) The general business risk capital requirement, which is the greatest of three separate calculations: - a) An amount based on NSCC's general business risk profile ("Risk-Based Capital Requirement"), where NSCC's general business risk profile consists of the specific business risks of potential impairment of NSCC's financial position that it may face (including, for example, business and profit/loss risks, operational risks and investment risks,), and that would be sufficient to cover losses so NSCC can continue operations and services if those losses materialize. - b) An estimated amount based on the time estimated to execute a recovery or orderly wind-down of the critical operations of NSCC ("Recovery/Wind-Down Capital Requirement"), which is determined annually by the Board by estimating the time needed to execute a recovery or orderly wind-down of NSCC's critical operations as the greater of (i) the estimated amount sufficient to ensure a recovery of critical operations and services of NSCC; and (ii) the estimated amount sufficient to facilitate an orderly wind-down of NSCC's critical operations. - c) An amount based on an analysis of NSCC's estimated operating expenses ("Operating Expense Capital Requirement"), which is determined as the greater of (i) a retrospective estimate of operating expenses based on six -times the average monthly operating expense over the prior twelve month period; and (ii) a prospective estimate of six (6) months of operating expenses based on forecasted expense data. - (ii) A "Corporate Contribution," amount which is an amount defined in and may be applied pursuant to NSCC Rule 4 and.
-This amount is generally equal to 50 percent of NSCC's general business riskGeneral Business Risk capital requirement.
-PursuantAccording to NSCC Rule 4, NSCC may voluntarily applyallocate an amount greater than 50 percent of NSCC's general business riskGeneral Business Risk capital requirement to address an unsatisfied loss or liability if the Board believes it to be appropriate under the factual situation prudent due to existing at the time. circumstances.
-The use and application of the Corporate Contribution, as part of NSCC's loss waterfall to address unsatisfied losses, is discussed under Principle 13 (Participant-default rules Rules and procedures Procedures) above.
-These resources are held in addition to the LNA funded by equity held by NSCC as its general business risk General Business Risk capital requirement.
+- c) -An amount based on an analysis of NSCC's estimated operating expenses ("Operating Expense Capital Requirement"), which is determined as the greater of (i) a retrospective estimate of operating expenses based on six times the average monthly operating expense over the prior twelve month period; and (ii) a prospective estimate of six (6) months of operating expenses based on forecasted expense data. - (ii) A "Corporate Contribution" amount which is defined in and may be applied pursuant to, NSCC Rule 4.
+This amount is equal to 50 percent of NSCC's General Business Risk capital requirement.
+According to Rule 4, NSCC may voluntarily allocate an amount greater than 50 percent of NSCC's General Business Risk capital requirement to address an unsatisfied loss or liability if the Board believes it to be prudent due to existing circumstances.
+The use and application of the Corporate Contribution, as part of NSCC's loss waterfall to address unsatisfied losses, is discussed under Principle 13 (Participant-default Rules and Procedures) above.
+These resources are held in addition to the LNA funded by equity held by NSCC as its General Business Risk capital requirement.

 In addition to the Total Capital Requirement, a buffer amount of capital is held to protect resources available to address general business risks.
-The amount of buffer that NSCC holds is periodically reassessed and is-determined according to various factors, including the volatility of NSCC's net income, liquid cash resources, liquid net assets and estimates of potential losses from general business riskrisks.
+The amount of buffer that NSCC holds is periodically reassessed and determined according to various factors, including the volatility of NSCC's net income, liquid cash resources, liquid net assets and estimates of potential losses from general business risks.

-In addition to the calculation of the Total Capital Requirement, described above, DTCC quantifies its own view of internal view of capital requirements, which.
-This view estimates capital requirements for each major business-(, including NSCC)-and, on a consolidated basis across core risk categories, such as: business risk, market risk, investment risk, credit risk, and operational risk.
-Management believes that developing its own risk-based capital view for DTCC's total business portfolio is an important assessment tool to complement regulatory mandates. -This methodologyexpanded approach enables DTCC to more fully assess its risk-based capital needs, and the capital needs of NSCC, in terms-of under adverse economic realities-duringscenarios resulting from potential periods-of-market downturns and contractionor contractions.
+In addition to the calculation of the Total Capital Requirement described above, DTCC quantifies its own internal view of capital requirements.
+This view estimates capital requirements for each major business, including NSCC, on a consolidated basis across core risk categories such as: business risk, market risk, investment risk, credit risk, and operational risk.
+Management believes that developing its own risk-based capital view for DTCC's total business portfolio is an important assessment tool to complement regulatory mandates.
+This expanded approach enables DTCC to more fully assess its risk-based capital needs, and the capital needs of NSCC, under adverse economic scenarios resulting from potential market downturns or contractions.

-NSCC's liquid net assets are conservatively invested pursuant to the Clearing Agency Investment Policy to maximize liquidity and mitigate investment risk, credit, and market risks.
+NSCC's liquid net assets are conservatively invested pursuant to the Clearing Agency Investment Policy to maximize liquidity and mitigate investment, credit, and market risks.
 The Clearing Agency Investment Policy is described in more detail under Principle 16 (Custody and Investment Risks) below.
-The Clearing Agency Investment Policy is reviewed by the NSCCDTCC's Board annually.
+The Clearing Agency Investment Policy is reviewed by DTCC's NSCC's Board annually.